opensquiggly/user-docs/030-self-hosted/13-k8s-minikube.md

 Minikube is a lightweight distribution of Kubernetes that can be installed on your local desktop.
-This is an excellent option for evaluating OpenSquiggly with an environemtn that is both isolated and very easy to get running.
+This is an excellent option for evaluating OpenSquiggly with an environment that is both isolated and very easy to get running.

 ## Prerequistes